Do I need Bankruptcy?

 Ch 7 vs ch 13 How much debt do you pay?

 In chapter 7, of course, there is no payment.
+At least, no payment on unsecured debts that are dischargable.
 This is a “zero percent plan.”
 But we often file chapter 13 plans that only pay 1%.
 Pretty close, right?
 Rarely will we file a chapter 13 plan that pays much unsecured debt.
 And when we do, it’s normally because our client has enough income to do it.

 Ch 7 vs. ch 13 What about your car and house.